fly2z/aeromod/README.md

 - [Node](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs)
 - [Wails](https://wails.io/docs/next/gettingstarted/installation)

-> As AeroMod is primarily developed using the Wails framework, the environment can be installed following the [installation tutorial of Wails](https://wails.io/docs/next/gettingstarted/installation).
+> As AeroMod is primarily developed using the Wails framework, the environment can be set up following the [installation tutorial of Wails](https://wails.io/docs/gettingstarted/installation).

 ### Installation